POLICY NO: C-29.2

 5. Notification of abuse or neglect

 5.1 While mandatory reporting applies only to parties in prescribed positions, a shared moral responsibility to contribute to a child safe environment applies to all members of the UniSA community.

 5.2 If, in the course of carrying out their work or study functions, a UniSA staff member, student, or volunteer forms a reasonable suspicion that a child is being or has been abused or neglected, that person must report their suspicion to the Families SA Child Abuse Report Line as soon as possible by telephoning 13 14 78 or submitting an online report.

 5.3 The report must include a statement of observations, information and opinions on which the person's suspicion is based.

-5.4 The person must also report their suspicions to the Director: Human Resources and Director: Student and Academic Services if the suspicions relate to another UniSA staff member or student.
+5.4 The person must also report their suspicions to the Executive Director: People, Talent and Culture if the suspicions relate to another UniSA staff member or student.
 UniSA may take action in accordance with relevant policies or instruments as applicable.

 5.5 UniSA recognises that support may be required for any party when a report is made.
 As different parties have different needs, UniSA will provide specific information or services to children, students, or staff.

 6.1 Where UniSA is required to obtain information about a person's criminal history, it will do so by obtaining a criminal history assessment and letter of clearance from the Department of Communities and Social Inclusion screening unit.